-Pippenger developed the technique of information flow in logic circuits to bound the size of a $\delta$-reliable circuit constructed using $\epsilon$-noisy gates \cite{Pippenger1988}, which we review here.
-For a boolean function $F$ of $n$-inputs, for any input $i$ there exists a values $c_{\backslash i} \in \{0,1\}^{n-1}$ such that $F_i(x):=F(c_{\backslash i}, x) = x$ or $\bar{x}$, where $\bar{x}$ is the complement of $x$.
+Pippenger developed the technique of circuit information flow to bound the size of a $\delta$-reliable circuit constructed using $\epsilon$-noisy gates \cite{Pippenger1988}, which we review.
+For a boolean function $F$ of $n$ inputs, for any input $i$ there exist values $c_{\backslash i} \in \{0,1\}^{n-1}$ such that $F_i(x):=F(c_{\backslash i}, x) = x$ or $\bar{x}$, where $\bar{x}$ is the complement of $x$.
 Hence, for any random input $X$, $F_i(X)$ is a one-to-one mapping.
-When $F$ is realized using noisy gates, the output is no longer $F_i(X)$, but a random variable $Y$, depending on the gate noise and $G_g$.
+When $F$ is realized using noisy gates, the output is no longer $F_i(X)$, but a random variable $Y$, depending on $G_g$ and gate noise.

 Note $\delta$ is the upper bound on probability of error, $P_e(c_{\backslash i})$ for input configuration $c_{\backslash i}$, and the possible number of values of $Y$ is $M=2$.
 Then using Fano's inequality: